Trisha S. Wollin Psychotherapist MSW, LCSW, RPT, SAC

-Sarah Clubb, Intern
+Sarah Clubb, Psychotherapist MSW, APSW

-Taking care of our mental health is just as important as our physical health, and therapy can be a safe, healthy, and productive outlet for us as individuals, families, couples, (and so on and so forth) can grow, learn about, and help ourselves.
-I, as an intern at Applied Therapies and Wellness Center, S.C. work with clients of all ages and diversities in a therapeutic setting.
+Taking care of our mental health is just as important as our physical health, and therapy can be a safe, healthy, and productive outlet for us as individuals, families, couples, (and so on and so forth) to grow, learn about, and help ourselves.
+As a Certified Advanced Practice Social Worker at Applied Therapies and Wellness Center, S.C., Ashley works with clients of all ages and diversities in a therapeutic setting.

-My therapeutic approaches are Cognitive Behavioral Therapy (CBT), Strengths Based Therapy Techniques, Play Therapy Techniques, Mindfulness Training Techniques, and Client Centered Techniques.
+Ashely’s therapeutic approaches are Cognitive Behavioral Therapy (CBT), Strengths Based Therapy Techniques, Play Therapy Techniques, Mindfulness Training Techniques, and Client Centered Techniques.
 Each treatment plan is carefully created to meet each client’s needs with attainable goals.